-Additionally, ENACT represented Sargent College at this summer’s Boston Medical Center Health and Fitness Expo, sponsored by Channel 7 News.
+Additionally, ENACT represented Sargent College at this summer’s Boston Medical Center Health and Fitness Expo.
 The event, stretching over the weekend of June 22-23, drew 70,000 guests to the Hynes Convention Center.
 Among the many health-related exhibits, ENACT’s bright red “Got Arthritis?” t-shirts must have gotten some attention!
 The line for postural assessments again offered by ENACT faculty and staff at the ENACT/Sargent College booth stretched around the corner for most of the day.

 The New England Chapter of the Arthritis Foundation partnered with ENACT to apply for a grant to pilot a new program developed for persons newly diagnosed with Rheumatoid Arthritis (RA).
 The grant was awarded to the chapter, to be administered in the Boston area.
 On June 22, 2013, the “RA: Newly Diagnosed” program was offered at Boston University’s Sargent College.